quantgirluk/aleatory/README.rst

-replica
+aleatory
 =======

-**Replica** (/ˈrep.lɪ.kə/) is a Python library for simulating and visualising stochastic processes defined by Stochastic Differential Equations (SDEs).
+**Aleatory** (/ˈeɪliətəri/) is a Python library for simulating and visualising stochastic processes defined by Stochastic Differential Equations (SDEs).
 It introduces objects representing continuous-time stochastic processes :math:`X = \{X_t : t\geq 0\}`, and provides functionality to: